Volue-Public/energy-mesh-python/docs/source/installation.rst

 **Step 2 — Copy to the target machine**

-Copy the entire ``offline_installer`` directory to the target computer without internet connection.
+Copy the entire `offline_installer` directory to the target machine.

 **Step 3 — Install on the target machine**